-Earnings of a Minor [24 CFR 5.609(b)(3)]
+Children's Earnings of a Minor [24 CFR 5.609(be)(31)]

 A minor is a member of the family, other than the head of household or spouse, who is under 18 years of age.
-Employment income earned by minors is not included in annual income.
+Employment income earned by minorschildren (including foster children) under the age of 18 years is not included in annual income.
+(See Eligibility chapter for a definition of foster children.)
 All other sources of unearned income, except those specifically excluded by the regulations, are included.